 Once upon a time, not so long ago, “oil” was a dirty word in the skincare world, something meant to be removed, not added to your complexion.
 But that was before we understood just how beneficial the right facial oil can be and the important role one can play in pretty much anyone’s skincare routine.
 The secret to success?
 Ensuring you choose the right oil for your particular skin type and goals since, breaking news, not all oils are created equal.
 Lightweight oils like rosehip, for instance, are almost traceless once blended in and feature anti-inflammatory properties—making them an excellent choice for pimple-prone and oily skin.

-Here we've rounded up some of the most primo picks available in our ultimate guide to the best face oils for every skin type.
+Here we've rounded up some of the best face oils for every skin type.

 Best Overall: Drunk Elephant Virgin Marula Luxury Facial Oil

-The Byrdie team sings this oil’s praises time and time again; it’s a staple for many of our editors, including a top pick for Associate Editor Holly Rhue.
+The Byrdie team sings this oil’s praises time and time again; it’s a staple for many of our editors, including a top pick for Senior Editor Holly Rhue.
 What makes it such a crowd-pleaser?
 Well, for starters, there’s the fact that it contains only virgin marula oil—no silicones, fragrances, or other unwanted additives.
-Couple that with the fact that marula oil is packed with protective antioxidants to keep skin healthy and youthful, and is naturally anti-microbial, too.
+That’s a huge plus for Philadelphia board-certified dermatologist Dr. Michele J. Farber, who calls this a fantastic option.
+Couple that with the fact that marula oil is packed with protective antioxidants to keep skin healthy and youthful, and is naturally antimicrobial, too.
+And Farber also notes that it has anti-inflammatory properties, too, great for skin that might be a little irritated.
 It absorbs quickly without leaving behind any tell-tale residue and works beautifully on all skin types (hence the crowd-pleasing part).

 Best Budget: The Ordinary 100% Organic Cold-Pressed Rose Hip Seed Oil

-We’ve already mentioned that rosehip seed oil is a particularly great skincare ingredient, thanks to the high levels of vitamin A for plenty of youth-boosting effects.
+We’ve already mentioned that rosehip seed oil is a particularly great skincare ingredient, and it boasts high levels of vitamin A for plenty of youth-boosting effects.
 So what could be better?
 Getting a pure, cold-pressed, organic version of it for less than the cost of lunch, duh.
-It even comes in a special UV-protective packaging so that you don’t have to worry about sunlight oxidizing the oil.
+It even comes in special UV-protective packaging so that you don’t have to worry about sunlight oxidizing the oil.